skoolkid/skoolkit/sphinx/source/commands.rst

 `game.ref` that are named `game*.ref` (e.g. `game-bugs.ref`, `game-pokes.ref`
 and so on) will also be used.

+If an input file's name ends with '.ref', it will be treated as a `ref` file;
+otherwise it will be treated as a `skool` file.

 `skool2html.py` supports several options; run it with no arguments to see a list::